 Fingerbib tells an absurdist story of a director obsessed with his vision.
 Encompassing the tenets of non-cinema, an academic and filmic framework we learnt about on the module, Fingerbib encourages people to embrace the process of art, not the product.
 To let things look bad, be silly, and make little sense.
 To take from art whatever you can, and to put AI in the bin and embrace imperfection.
 Its trite, sincere, farcical, and heartfelt and it's my favourite thing I've made on my course.

-This is the first film I made on my course in my first-year module, Filmmaking Fundamentals.
+This is the first film I made on my course in my first-year module, Filmmaking Fundamentals, so forgive its rudimentary qualities.
 It tells the story of two friends who secretly like each other but are unsure of the other's feelings.
-Their relationship is left ambiguous in the beginning until the subtle tension builds and one of them makes a bold move leading to a romantic resolution.
+Their relationship is left ambiguous in the beginning until the tension builds and one of them makes a bold move.

 I acted in a Father's Day Advert for Moonpig in 2018.
 Watching from behind the camera and seeing how a set operates was a key turning point for me and helped spark my passion for film.
 I think it set me on the path to studying it.